evangelions/Discord-User-App/README.md

 Right-click your own username → Copy User ID
 Paste that number here and save the file

-Step 5: Run the Bot  In your terminal, run:
+## Step 5: Run the Bot**

+In your terminal, run:

 python main.py

 You should see:

 Bot is ready!
-Logged in as YourBotName#1234
+Logged in as YourBotName

 The bot is now online!

-Step 6: Verify Permissions  In your server, ensure the bot's role has: Manage Webhooks, Manage Messages, Send Messages, Attach Files, Read Message History, and View Channels
+## Step 6: Verify Permissions**

+In your server, ensure the bot's role has: Manage Webhooks, Manage Messages, Send Messages, Attach Files, Read Message History, and View Channels
 The bot will automatically create a webhook named "ForwardBot" in each channel when first needed

-How to Use the Bot (Command Prefix: !)For Any Authorized User:  !on → Turns forwarding ON (bot replies: "Bot is now ON for you!")
+## How to Use the Bot**

+(Command Prefix: !)
+For Any Authorized User:  !on → Turns forwarding ON (bot replies: "Bot is now ON for you!")
 !off → Turns forwarding OFF (bot replies: "Bot is now OFF for you!")

-After using !on, every message you send that does not start with ! will be instantly deleted and resent as a clean message (with your name, avatar, and attachments).For the Owner Only:  !adduser <user_id> → Adds a new user
+After using !on, every message you send that does not start with ! will be instantly deleted and resent as a clean message (with your name, avatar, and attachments). as an App
+For the Owner Only:  !adduser <user_id> → Adds a new user

 Example:

 !adduser 987654321098765432